 As online courses are designed for self-paced learning, organisations such as care providers can purchase courses or subscriptions in bulk.
 There is no cost for travelling, no overnight stays at course centres that are several hundred miles away and no re-arranging staff duties if the staff member or course tutor is ill.
 Additionally, entire departments can be enrolled on training programs at the same time, often leading to high-volume discounts for e-learning courses.

 All course material is in one place

 Forget multiple page hand-outs that inevitably end up in a folder on the shelf.
 With online training, your staff can access a central portal to review modules, tests and workbooks 24/7.
-One to one tuition may offer the personal touch but it doesn't make it easy to review topics your employees may struggle with or need additional time to study.
+One-to-one tuition may offer a personal touch but it doesn't make it easy to review topics your employees may struggle with or need additional time to study.
 E-learning, puts the employee in control, meaning they can move at a pace that suits them rather than the trainer.

 Up-to-date, relevant information